Common Questions About Payroll Processing

 Step 3: Go-Live

 At this point, we are ready to run your first payroll.
 You’ll work with a dedicated payroll specialist who’s already been involved in the setup process and can answer any questions along the way.

 What size companies does CheckWise work with?

-We have payroll clients that range in size from one employee to hundreds.
-What’s our ‘client sweet spot’?
-We find that we can provide the best level of service to small and medium size businesses located right here in the Capital Region and surrounding area.
+While we have payroll clients that range in size from one employee to hundreds our sweet spot is small and medium size businesses located right here in the Capital Region and surrounding area.

 What kinds of companies does CheckWise work with?